-Fig. 5.2 shows an example of differential motion applied to four frames of TEC data.
-These have not been had a threshold applied, for the purposes of illustration.
-In all of these cases, whilst some motion is detected, this method would not accurately capture the motion of the tongue of ionisation (TOI), because of the level of change in noise between the images.
-Similarly, there is a change in average value through the sequence, meaning that a static threshold would probably not work.
+Fig. 5.4 shows an example of differential motion applied to four frames of TEC data (shown in Fig. 5.2).
+For purposes of illustration these have not had a threshold applied and have a scaled colour map.
+In all of these cases, whilst some motion would be detected, this method cannot accurately capture the motion of the TOI and gives the highest values in regions outside of the areas where motion can most easily be seen.
+This is because of the level of change in noise and background between the images.
+Similarly, there is a change in average value through the sequence, making a static threshold ineffective.